kavbansal/prioriteams/docs/it1_dap.md

 Create a database containing tables storing the following information - names of people, position, priorities, times available.

 Create basic interface to enter availability.
+We should be able to prompt and read in the people's availability.
+Then, we want to parse availabilities and store them with, along with the person to which they correspond to, in a database.

 Implement algorithm to give a meeting time.

-Implement required classes, as shown in the UML.
+Given the data we have in our database, we want to suggest a meeting time in which the person with the highest priority can be present and thereafter the number of people that can make it is maximized.
+This is a basic, rudimentary algorithm that we will likely only stick with for this iteration.